Mission: Emerald ash borer

 3. Look for for the EAB host species that are native to Maine: white ash, green ash and black ash.

-4. Look for signs of the beetle detailed at Signs and Symptoms.
+4. Look for signs of the beetle, detailed on the Maine Forest Service website.

 5. Go to your My Vital Signs page (link at top right) to add your "EAB found" or "EAB not found" observation